-ADR refers to the means of settling disputes without going through legal procedures.
-Through ADR settlement of disputes can be done in many formal and informal ways but ADR emphasis is mainly on the settlement of disputes by local community initiatives.
-It is an age-old tradition of society through which disputes are resolved amicably and which concerned parties accept.
-Normally authority does not challenge it.
-It is not institutionalized, but both the community members and the disputants accept it.
-Alternative Dispute Resolution (ADR) includes dispute resolution processes and techniques that act as a means for disagreeing parties to come to an agreement short of litigation.
+Alternative Dispute Resolution (ADR) refers to the means of settling disputes without going through the adversarial mode of legal procedures.
+The ADR mechanism enables settlement of disputes in many formal and informal ways but ADR emphasises mainly on the settlement of disputes by local community initiatives.
+It is an age-old tradition of our society through which disputes are resolved amicably.
+It is not institutionalised, but both the community members and the disputants accept it.
+ADR includes dispute resolution processes and techniques that act as a means for disagreeing parties to come to an agreement.
 ADR basically is an alternative to a formal court hearing or litigation.
-It is a collective term for the ways that parties can settle disputes, with (or without) the help of a third party
+It is a collective term for the ways that parties can settle disputes, with (or without) the help of a third party.

 Alternative Dispute Resolution In Perspective